Hot Tub Therapy for Fibromyalgia

 There are many different treatments to help with rheumatoid arthritis symptoms, including:

 Acupuncture.
-The goal of acupuncture is to help improve energy flow and blood circulation in the body.
+The goal of acupuncture is to help improve energy flow and blood circulation.
 This helps reduce pain and stiffness while improving muscle function.

 Homeopathy.
-This form of alternative medicine uses highly specific remedies and natural substances that are believed to have a healing effect on the body.
+This alternative medicine uses particular remedies and natural substances that are believed to have a healing effect on the body.
 These remedies are usually prescribed for specific conditions, including fibromyalgia.
 Medications.

 Numerous medications are available to treat rheumatoid arthritis symptoms, including non-steroidal anti-inflammatory drugs (NSAIDs) and antidepressants.
 These medicines can be taken alone or in combination with one another.